-Type 2-2-bedroom accessible units
+2 2-bedroom accessible Type 2 2-bedroom accessible

+11 3-bedroom units 11 3-bedroom units

-Post-Conversion-Bedroom 45-2-bedroom-units Type 2-2-bedroom-accessible units units 11.3-bedroom units 11.3- waiting list for Celilo Court will be moved onto a Home Forward project based voucher site-based waiting list for Celilo Court.
-The applicants will retain their original date and time of application, and will be subject to the preferences available under the PBV site-based waiting list for Celilo Court.
+Transfer of Waiting List Upon conversion to RAD, applicants on Home Forward's public housing site-based waiting list for Celilo Court will be moved onto a Home Forward project based voucher site-based waiting list for Celilo Court.
+The applicants will retain their original date and time of application, and will be subject to the preferences available under the PBV site- based waiting list for Celilo Court.